 I had played WoW, again, in the pre-release beta in late 2004, but as with the Guild Wars betas, characters were wiped before launch.
 However, In November 2005 I got a 10-day key for WoW.
 However, I don’t have screenshots or memories of playing the game then.
 Instead, what I do have is a batch of screenshots dated to July 2006.
 The dates on those files are probably wrong, but I’m not sure when these shots are from between those two dates.
-This is probably when these screenshots are from.
+These screenshots are almost certainly from that 10-day trial somewhere in this timeframe, probably actually November 2005 when I got that trial key, but perhaps as late as the date on the files.
 I was never very interested in playing WoW, but because of its success and my past love for Blizzard, I gave it multiple tries, and these screenshots are from my second such attempt.
-I did not buy the game anytime soon afterwards, but in 2010, when after the release of the Cataclysm expansion Blizzard sold the orgiinal WoW and its first few expansions for $5 each, I did buy the game.
+I did not buy the game anytime soon afterwards, but in 2010, when after the release of the Cataclysm expansion Blizzard sold the original WoW and its first few expansions for $5 each, I did buy the game.
 I don’t think I have any screenshots from that month, however.
 If I do, I haven’t found them.
 I played the game for the month that came with the games, but did not subscribe, so I have not played WoW since 2010.
 I am fine with that.

-This time, however, I did take a handful of screenshots.
+Unlike that first pre-release test, however, I did take a handful of screenshots of WoW this time.
 They are all from the starter areas and aren’t very interesting, but here are 15 screenshots anyway.

 Phantasy Star Online: Blue Burst – Fan Server (2008)

-In 2008, along with some people from the then-good (and now quite the opposite!) gaming forum Neogaf, I played PSO Blue Burst on one of the fan-run servers for a while.
-Unfortunately this server deletes characters if you don’t use them for a few months, Diablo 2 style, so my character, like the ones from the official server above, is long gone.
+In 2008, along with some people from the then-great (and now quite the opposite!
+Use Reset Era now, instead) gaming forum NeoGAF, I played PSO Blue Burst on one of the fan-run servers for a while.
+Sega shut down the Western PSOBB servers in March 2008, so this would have been from some time after that, as fan servers sprang up and gained popularity in lieu of the official one.
+Unfortunately the server we used deletes characters if you don’t use them for a few months, Diablo 2 style, so my character, like the ones from the official server above, is long gone.
 Before that happened, though, I played the game with them enough to finish PSO Episode I, which was a nice accomplishment.
 I really wanted to beat the original PSO game, and I did!
 It was worth the repetition, I think.
-I didn’t like it quite enough to keep going in episode 2, but if I start a new charact4er on a server which doesn’t delete characters so often maybe I will, someday… though it would be harder solo than when playing with some other people as I was here.
+I didn’t like it quite enough to keep going in episode 2, but if I start a new character on a server which doesn’t delete characters so often maybe I will, someday… though it would be harder solo than when playing with some other people as I was here.
 Oh well.

 Unfortunately, I only took three screenshots in this period, for some reason.
 More interesting are the chat logs — this version of PSO allows you to log all chat when you’re logged in, and I had that on for a while.
-The old chatlogs are pretty interesting for me to read, but I don’t think I want to share them.
+The old chatlogs are pretty interesting for me to read, but I don’t think I want to share them, at least not now.
 So, these three images will have to do.
-They are higher rez than the previous PSO screenshots because I had a better computer by this point.
+They are higher rez than the previous PSO screenshots because I had that better computer by this point.